hacktoon/nami/README.md

 - Define continent model
   - get neighbors (all land, mostly land, mostly water, all water)
   - choose equidistant points using realms/sampling algorithm
   - each province uses noise to set land dependent on type of province, only on borders and inner regions (not bordered by other provinces)
+    - reset boundary name to each plate side on BOUNDARY_TABLE
 - Redefine continental collision as in https://www.researchgate.net/profile/Muhammad-Qasim-47/publication/308953182/figure/fig4/AS:613876156600323@1523370889068/Tectonic-evolution-model-of-India-Asia-collision-A-The-formation-of-Kohistan-Island-arc.png